 Most members of white supremacist group arrested in Idaho live out of state

-Idaho police arrested 31 members of the Patriot Front, a white supremacist group, on Saturday after they were discovered packed into a U-Haul truck with riot gear near an LGBTQ Pride event in Coeur d’Alene, AP reported.
+Idaho police arrested 31 members of the white supremacist Patriot Front group, after they were discovered packed into a U-Haul truck with riot gear near an LGBTQ Pride event in Coeur d’Alene over the weekend, AP reports.

-- “They came to riot downtown,” Coeur d’Alene Police Chief Lee White said at a press conference Saturday, per AP.
+- "They came to riot downtown," Coeur d’Alene Police Chief Lee White said at a press conference on Saturday following the arrests, per AP.